How to Remove Mold from Fabric Furniture 3 Different Ways

 Mold and mildew thrive in damp and humid conditions.
 Vinegar’s antimicrobial properties make it a perfect solution against these troublesome fungi.
 It can be used to clean and disinfect areas prone to mold growth, such as bathroom tiles, shower curtains, and window sills.
 Regular use of vinegar can help prevent mold infestations and maintain a mold-free living space.

 The best way to use vinegar is to dilute it by mixing one part vinegar with one part water.
 Then, use a small amount on the furniture – this is simply a ‘spot test to ensure that your mixture will not damage the furniture.
 Once this is confirmed, simply sponge down the area.
 Ensure you wring and rinse your cloth or sponge as you clean.

 Once the mold has been removed, rinse off the furniture with clean water.
 This will remove any lingering vinegar and further flush away possible pathogens.
 Once you leave it to air dry, your job is done!
 The vinegar smell will leave within the next few hours, and the spores will hopefully leave indefinitely.

 2. Create a Bleach Solution

 Be careful when using bleach, and never mix it with unknown cleaners.
+Chemical reactions are hazardous, and inhaling mixed substances is harmful to your health.
 It’s also best NOT to use bleach on upholstery because it risks discoloration.
 Thus, using this solution on white fabrics, wood, and other non-porous furniture is better.